-Milgate Primary School will maintain a supply of adrenaline autoinjector(s) for general use, as a backup to those provided by parents and carers for specific students, and also for students who may suffer from a first-time reaction at school.
+Milgate Primary School will maintain an adrenaline autoinjector for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

-Adrenaline autoinjectors for general use will be stored in the First Aid room and labelled "general use".
+Adrenaline autoinjectors for general use will be stored in the First Aid room and labelled "Milgate Spare Epipen and Ventolin".

-The Principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:
+The First Aid Officer is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

-- the number of students enrolled at Milgate Primary School at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents

-- the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.
+- the number of students enrolled at Milgate Primary School at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.